tejo/boxed/README.md

 Boxed comes with the excellent default [hyde](http://hyde.getpoole.com/) template.
 If you want to change it, like i did it for my [blog](http://boxed.parmi.it/), you have to be able to compile go code, then you have to change the template/css files and then use [go rice](https://github.com/GeertJohan/go.rice) to bundle them back in the executable.

+Future versions will allow to customize the look and feel directly from the dropbox folder.

 ### Tests

 You can run boxed tests with: